-Finance professionals, such as portfolio managers, financial analysts, traders, and investment bankers often need to deal with large volumes of data.
+Finance professionals, such as portfolio managers, financial analysts, traders, and investment bankers, often need to deal with large volumes of data.
 They are required to review all the data and use the information to make critical buy or sell decisions.
 The professionals can use VBA to create macros that facilitate speedy analysis of the data.

-Once the logic is defined and the important variables are specified, the finance professionals should feed the large volumes of data into the relevant cells and get results in a click of a button.
+Once the logic is defined and the important variables are specified, the finance professionals should feed the large volumes of data into the relevant cells and get results with a click of a button.
 Also, as long the correct data is added to the program, the data output will be more accurate compared to the output obtained manually since humans are bound to make mistakes.

 2. Create and maintain complex models

 Finance professionals can also use VBA to create trading, pricing, and risk management models.
-The models can be used to track the performance of stocks in the securities exchange market in real time, forecast the trend of each stock, and provide signals on when to buy or sell and the appropriate pricing at each stage.
+The models can be used to track the performance of stocks in the securities exchange market in real-time, forecast the trend of each stock, and provide signals on when to buy or sell and the appropriate pricing at each stage.

-The VBA program can also be used to generate financial ratios that allow analysts to evaluate the financial performance of publicly-traded companies, as well as compare the trends and performance of two or more entities over a defined period of time.
+The VBA program can also be used to generate financial ratios that allow analysts to evaluate the financial performance of publicly traded companies, as well as compare the trends and performance of two or more entities over a defined period of time.